leonard-seydoux/cheese-ai-for-geosciences/lectures/slides.md

 ![width:160](images/logo/cheese.png)

-# 3. Supervised machine learning: regression
+# 3. Supervised learning: regression

 How to solve a regression or classification task with machine learning?